 David Livingstone lived from 19 March 1813 to 1 May 1873.
 From a childhood of poverty he became one of the most famous of the European missionaries and explorers who opened up the interior of Africa during the mid 1800s.
-Such was his celebrity in his own day that when he died, his body was returned for burial in Westminster Abbey.
+Such was his celebrity in his own day that when he died in Africa, his body was returned for burial in Westminster Abbey.

 David Livingstone was born in Blantyre, at the time a mill village on the banks of the River Clyde some eight miles south east of Glasgow.
 His mother and father were among the 2000 people employed in the Blantyre Cotton Mills and the family, including David's four brothers and sisters, lived in a single room in a tenement they shared with 23 other families in what was known as Shuttle Row.
 This now forms part of the David Livingstone Centre, a museum commemorating Livingstone's life and work in his native Blantyre.

 You can find a biography of David Livingstone here.
 This page looks at the David Livingstone Centre.
 This is found on the north east side of Blantyre, surrounded on three sides by a loop in the River Clyde.
 The Blantyre Cotton Mills that ran alongside the river here have long gone, replaced by 20 acres of gardens and parkland.
 Within this you find the three storey white-harled Shuttle Row, where Livingstone was born and which now forms a museum dedicated to Livingstone's life and work.
 Nearby is the attractive modern Visitor Centre, in which you find the reception, shop, and restaurant.